With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 But if he really did create such a device, where is the proof?
 Some say a cataclysmic 1908 explosion in a remote Tunguska River region of Russia may be the evidence of Tesla's ultimate invention.

 Kulik was the first scientist to lead an expedition to the region, the site of the now-famous explosion.
-He wasn’t allowed the access to the site until the 1920’s, but the event had occurred in 1908.
+He wasn’t allowed access to the site until the 1920s, even though the event had occurred in 1908.

-Because of the delay in the investigation, and because it was such a remote area, there were few first-hand eyewitnesses who came forward.
+Because of the delay in the investigation, and because it is such a remote location, there were few first-hand eyewitnesses who came forward.
 Those who did told a story of lights in the sky, balls of fire, and a tremendous blast that flattened everything in the area.

 So, what happened?